ibexa/documentation-user/docs/content_management/block_reference.md

 - In the **Name** box, provide the name of the block that will appear on the Page.
 - In the **Image** section, click **Select content**, navigate through the content and select an image to display.
 - In the **URL** box, enter a URL to open when clicking the selected image.

+## Catalog block

+Before you configure this block, make sure that there are [catalogs](../pim/work_with_catalogs.md) that are defined and published in your PIM.

+On the **Basic** tab, set values in the following fields:

+-	**Name** – Optionally, enter a name for the page block, for example, "15-inch laptops" or "Fishing rods".
+- **Setup customer group and catalog matching priority rules** - Assign at least one catalog to a customer group: add a row, then, in **Customer group**, select a customer group,
+-	**Product Types to be displayed** – Add rows to assign specific catalogs to selected customer groups.
+-	**Default catalog** – Select a catalog that is displayed to end-users who are either anonymous or do not belong to any of the customer groups assigned to specific catalogs.
+-	**Limit** – Set the number of products to be displayed.

+On the **Design** tab, in the **View** field, select the layout be used to present a list of products and submit your changes.

 ## Code block